Generalized Mercer Kernels and Reproducing Kernel Banach Spaces: Representer Theorem

 where $\PP$ is a probability measure defined on $\Domain\times\RR$.
 Let $C_{\mu}:=\mu(\Domain)$.
 If

 then the regularized risk $\widetilde{\svm}$ can be rewritten as

 where

-In this article, we consider only the regularized infinite-sample risks with the form of the equation~\eqref{eq:g-svm-RKBS}.
+In this article, we consider only the regularized infinite-sample risks written in a form as equation~\eqref{eq:g-svm-RKBS}.
 For the representer theorem in RKBSs based on the infinite-sample risks, we need the loss function $L$ and the regularization function $R$ to satisfy additional conditions which we describe below.